jflude/lancaster/README.md

-# CACHESTER - fast, reliable multicasting of ephemeral data
+# LANCASTER - fast, reliable multicasting of ephemeral data

-The software consists of a C library, libcachester, provided in both static and dynamic forms, together with nine utility programs for use in production and development environments.
+The software consists of a C library, liblancaster, provided in both static and dynamic forms, together with nine utility programs for use in production and development environments.